-5 Knowledge of various assessments and use of corresponding data to drive instructional decisions within language arts
+6 Knowledge of various assessments and use of assessment data to drive instructional decisions within English language arts

-- 1. Identify appropriate and effective, formal and informal assessment tools in language arts. - 2.
-Select appropriate formal and informal assessments to differentiate instruction as needed. - 3.
-Analyze results of formal and informal assessments to diagnose students' strengths and needs. - 4.
-Analyze and evaluate results of formal and informal assessments to prescribe modifications and accommodations appropriate to instruction and student achievement. - 5.
-Identify ways to share the outcomes of student assessment data with students and stakeholders.
+- 1. Select appropriate and effective, formal and informal assessment tools for use in English language arts. - 2.
+Analyze and evaluate results of formal and informal assessments to determine students' strengths and needs. - 3.
+Analyze and evaluate results of formal and informal assessments to adjust instruction as needed (e.g., differentiation, reteaching, explicit and systematic instruction, scaffolding, small-group instruction, peer tutoring). - 4.
+Determine appropriate ways to share student assessment data with students and stakeholders.